dsbristol/dst/coursebook/appendix5-bluecrystal.md

 * To connect from offsite, you will need to be on the University of Bristol [VPN](https://uob.sharepoint.com/sites/itservices/SitePages/vpn.aspx), or use [SEIS](https://seis.bristol.ac.uk/).

 In Data Science Toolbox, we will be using this primarily for:

 * Large Compute Jobs;
-	* GPU (Graphics Processing Unit) jobs, specifically for learning Neural Networks.
+* GPU (Graphics Processing Unit) jobs, specifically for learning Neural Networks;
+* Access to software for parallel computing.

 ### Project details: